Rhodiola rosea is an herb known for increasing energy, improving mental and physical stamina, and for building resilience to stress.

 One of the primary uses of Rhodiola is to fight fatigue.
 There have been several clinical trials demonstrating the efficacy of this herb to help ward off the effects of fatigue.

 Another benefit of Rhodiola is it has a reputation for quickly increasing energy levels as well.
-In one clinical trial, participants noticed significant changes after taking Rhodiola for just one week.
+In one clinical trial, participants noticed significant changes after taking Rhodiola for just one week2.
 Energy continued to increase, and fatigue continued to decrease after eight weeks as well.

 Does Rhodiola Help With Anxiety?